laminas/laminas-config/docs/book/intro.md

 a nested object, property-based user interface for accessing this configuration data within application code.
 The configuration data may come from a variety of formats supporting hierarchical data storage.
-Currently, laminas-config provides adapters that read and write configuration data stored in INI, JSON, YAML, and XML files.
+Currently, laminas-config provides adapters that read and write configuration data stored in INI, JSON, YAML, TOML and XML files.

 ## Using Reader Classes